Landlord Tips & Tricks

 • Applications are currently closed, but yours may still be pending.
 In fact, recent research shows that at least 217,000 renters were still waiting for their rental assistance to be approved.
 Make sure to reach out to your landlord with your declaration form, reach out to see where your rental relief application is at, and take initiative to make sure that you’ve done everything to avoid eviction and keep yourself protected as the California eviction moratorium comes to an end.

 Most importantly, tenants need to know that evictions still took place and will still take place.
-In some cases, such as for tenants who may have caused a nuisance in their current apartment or those who were denied assistance, the eviction is completely legal.
 If you’re currently facing eviction or you’re unsure about your rights and protections, reaching out to a legal expert for support is the best next step.

 While the California eviction moratorium has expired, many cities and counties have continued protections in place.